I Thought You Were Stronger

-"I Thought You Were Stronger" is the seventeenth episode of the American adult animated superhero series Invincible, produced by Skybound Entertainment.
-It serves as the eighth and final episode of the show's second season, premiering on Amazon Prime Video on April 4, 2024.
+"I Thought You Were Stronger" is the eighth and final episode of the second season of the American adult animated superhero series Invincible, based on the comic book series of the same name created by Robert Kirkman, Cory Walker and Ryan Ottley, which was produced by Skybound Entertainment.
+The episode was written by Kirkman and directed by Tanner Johnson.
+It premiered on Amazon Prime Video on April 4, 2024.

-The series is based on the Invincible comic book series from Image Comics (2003–2018), co-created by Cory Walker, and Ryan Ottley.
-Adapting a storyline of the original comic volume Three's Company, notably issue #33 (as well as Marvel Team-Up #14), the narrative follows Mark Grayson (voiced by Steven Yeun) as he confronts an old enemy, Angstrom Levy (voiced by Sterling K. Brown), who threatens everything Mark holds dear.
-The episode was written by Robert Kirkman and directed by Tanner Johnson.
+The finale focuses on the series’ antagonist, Angstrom Levy, a villain with the ability to create portals to other dimensions, as he seeks revenge against Invincible after a failed mission that left him disfigured, as shown in the series.
+The finale also follows Mark as he tries to rebuild his life after being betrayed by his father, Omni-Man.

+Upon returning home, he finds that his mother and half-brother are being held captive by Levy and that he is forced to fight him in order to save them.

 The season finale received generally positive reviews, with critics praising the voice acting performances.

 Plot

 Within a Viltrumite prison ship, Nolan Grayson survives a pre-execution inspection overseen by General Kregg.
 Meanwhile, his son Mark Grayson returns home to find a supervillain named Angstrom Levy holding his mother Debbie and brother Oliver hostage.
 Mark initially fails to recognize Angstrom until the latter reminds him of their past encounter which left him both physically and mentally broken.
 Accusing Mark of ruining his ambitions, Angstrom uses his multiversal powers to strand him in an alternate dimension.
 Though Mark finds his way back to his Earth, Angstrom repeatedly sends him across the multiverse amidst episodes of PTSD brought on by memories of evil versions of Mark his variants faced.

 Eventually, Mark tries to surrender in exchange for his family's lives, but Angstrom refuses and states his intention to murder not just Mark, but everyone he loves.
 Debbie attacks Angstrom; he breaks her arm and threatens to crush Oliver's head.
 Upon seeing this, an enraged Mark battles Angstrom across numerous dimensions until they reach a desolate Earth; Mark beats Angstrom until he's completely covered in the latter's blood.
 Haunted by guilt and fearing that he is becoming akin to his father, a stranded Mark questions his actions before he is rescued by a future incarnation of the Guardians of the Globe.
 Amidst this, their version of Atom Eve urges Mark to confess his feelings for his version of her.
 Afterward, Mark visits a hospitalized Debbie, quits college to focus on self-discipline, and reconnects with Eve.